Azure/azure-iot-sdk-java/SDK v2 migration guide.md

 | DeviceClient#setOption(String, Object); | no equivalent method***  |
 | DeviceClient#setProxySettings(ProxySettings); | no equivalent method****  |

 ** This method has been split into the three individual steps that this method used to take.
-See the file upload samples within this repo for an example of how to do file upload using these discrete steps.
+See [this file upload sample](file-upload-sample) for an example of how to do file upload using these discrete steps.

 *** The options that were previously set in this method are now set at DeviceClient constructor time in the optional ClientOptions parameter.

-**** Proxy settings are now set at ModuleClient constructor time in the optional ClientOptions parameter,
+**** Proxy settings are now set at DeviceClient constructor time in the optional ClientOptions parameter,

 #### ModuleClient